 Having a DELTA in addition to a TEFL or a CELTA will help you to stand out among your peers.

-Some schools want you to have at least two years experience of teaching English in your own country.
+Some schools want you to have at least two years of experience of teaching English in your own country.
 If you’ve spent some time teaching in your own country, this will also give you an advantage over others that do not have that experience.

 I would advise you to put your experience right at the very top of your CV.
 You should also highlight your key achievements and include references at the bottom of your CV.